 While researching procedural generation for this effect I ran across a lot of implementations that stuck to using multiple line segment structs shoved into a list.
 This really would not do.
 A single lightening effect could sprawl out to hundreds or thousands of line segments.
 Then it would need to be converted into a bill-boarded mesh.
 The game could have up to 4 Lightning clouds on screen at a time with up to 4 more Queued up above.
 So at most it would have to support 6 dynamically generated lightening strikes at a time.
 The lightening had between one and three main bolts, with a probability that at any point along the line another branch could form.
 It was a big branching fun looking lightening and enough Vector math to crush the heart of the poor mobile cpu.

-My color space conversion class has been pushed to Bitbucket and Github.
+My color space conversion class has been pushed to Bitbucket.
 As this is managed code the conversions are not suitable for real time use, but more that suitable for general use.
 I did not use .Net Color structure in the conversions, I instead opted to use Numerics.Vector4.
 This allows the color conversions to take advantage of simd hardware where available.This will provide a speed up if your build is x64, with the optimize flag enabled.
 Here is a list of first release conversions available in the class.

 All Conversion are in floating point and support an alpha channel.
 Each Method is overloaded for single color vector or for a color vector array.
 It is MIT licensed making it free to use for any purpose.
 If you wish to contribute just branch and let me know.

 Recently I have been working on a .u3d (ECMA 363 4th Edition) compliant decoder in c#.
 In the specification for the External File Reference block is the requirement to support file name filters that may have the wildcard characters ‘?’ and ‘*’.
 Dot Net does not include a native method for matching wildcards characters in strings, so I went online to see what solutions others have come up with.